GaryS007/Project-2/README.md

 ![Mock Design](https://garys007.github.io/Project-2/assets/images/mock.png)

 My subscription to Balsamiq expired so I used MSPaint to create a simple wireframe for my game.
 I made some alterations to the design during the build but this helped build the foundation of my game.
+While this might not be the best designed mock, it really helped me visualize a layout.

 ## Testing